Q: What is the Saarburg International Music Festival & School?

 Q: Are scholarships available?

-A: Yes, on a limited base.
-The scholarships are reserved for the outstanding and needy talents only.
-Eligible students should submit a written request along with teachers supportive letter and the most recent copy of their own or parents tax return.
 The scholarship money are distributed on first come first serve base.
-The early requests (but not before receiving the Notification of acceptance) are advisable (Deadline for requests is March 10).
+The early requests (but not before receiving the Notification of acceptance and submitting the deposit) are advisable (Deadline for requests is March 10, 2023).
 Scholarship requests can be considered ONLY if a participant submitted a complete application and paid the Registration fee and a deposit.
 We cannot provide any advanced information about the possible amount of financial aid.
 Thank you for respecting and adhering to this policy.